 Premises 6 and 7 offer definitions: a necessary being is not dependent on anything else for its existence; a contingent being is a dependent on something else for its existence.
 Here we are not talking about a logically necessary being but a factually necessary one.
 Richard Taylor, in his book Metaphysics (Prentice Hall, 1992), offers a helpful elaboration:

 “A being that depends for its existence upon nothing but itself and is in this sense self-caused, can equally be described as a necessary being; that is to say, a being that is not contingent, and hence not perishable.
 For in the case of anything that exists by its own nature and is dependent upon nothing else, it is impossible that it should not exist, which is equivalent to saying that it is necessary.
 Many persons have professed to find the gravest difficulties in this concept, too, but that is partly because it has been confused with other notions.
 If it makes sense to speak of anything as an impossible being, or something that by its very nature does not exist, then it is hard to see why the idea of a necessary being, or something that in its very nature exists, should not be just as comprehensible.
 And, of course, we have not the slightest difficulty in speaking of something, such as a square circle or a formless body, as an impossible being.
-And if it makes sense to speak of something as being perishable, contingent, and dependent upon something other than itself for its existence, as it surely does, then there seems to be no difficulty in thinking of something as imperishable and dependent upon something other than itself for its existence.”
+And if it makes sense to speak of something as being perishable, contingent, and dependent upon something other than itself for its existence, as it surely does, then there seems to be no difficulty in thinking of something as imperishable and dependent upon nothing other than itself for its existence.”
 (107-108)

 Comments on Premise 12

 Premise 12 states that a necessarily existing mind would be purely actual.
 This is plausible since if it was partially potential then it would lose its necessary or independent existence in at least three ways: (1) its existence would be dependent upon the existence of its potential/actual parts thus making it contingent; (2) it would be composite and this composite would require a cause upon which it would be dependent making its existence contingent; and (3) it would be dependent upon external factors for the actualization of its potentials making it contingent upon them.
+Of course, we would have to accept the reality of potential and actual parts which are often construed as metaphysical parts along with distinctions like form/matter, essence/existence, substance/accident, and genus/species.
+The belief in metaphysical parts is certainly more controversial than the belief in physical parts.
+But I think in this case the distinction is warranted based on how the concept of potentiality can help us make sense of various dispositional analyses (as Barbara Vetter’s Potentiality: from Dispositions to Modality makes clear; for a summary and review, go here).
+And we also have Aristotle’s various reductio ad absurdum arguments in support of potentiality in his Metaphysics, Book Theta, Chapter 3 (translation by W.D.
+Ross):

 Comments on Premise 13